The Housing Executive can tell you about its services and supported or sheltered housing in your area.

 You should also be able to stay on a temporary basis for a trial period to see if the care home suits you.
 Some people also go to care homes for day care.

 Care homes and benefits

 Moving into a care home permanently or for a short time can affect the benefits you receive.
 Your benefits will usually form part of your contribution to your care home fees so it is important to make sure you are claiming all the benefits you are entitled to.

 Some people move to a care home directly from hospital, perhaps if they are newly disabled.
 You cannot be discharged into a care home against your will and you have the right to choose your care home.
 A hospital stay may become necessary while you live in a care home.

 Residential care and nursing home standards

-Residential care and nursing homes are overseen by the the Regulation and Quality Improvement Authority (RQIA), which is responsible for monitoring the standards of private, voluntary and Trust homes.
+Residential care and nursing homes are overseen by the Regulation and Quality Improvement Authority (RQIA) which is responsible for monitoring the standards of private, voluntary and Trust homes.